Havana Jam: Saturday, 3 March 1979

 Leading off Saturday evening's entertainment was the first grouping of the CBS Jazz All-Stars, composed of Dexter Gordon, Stan Getz, Jimmy Heath, Arthur Blythe, Woody Shaw, Hubert Laws, Bobby Hutcherson, Willie Bobo, Cedar Walton, Percy Heath and Tony Williams.

-The stage was then turned over to the Trio of Doom, including luminaries John McLaughlin, Jaco Pastorius, and Tony Williams.
+The stage was then turned over to the Trio of Doom, comprising luminaries John McLaughlin, Jaco Pastorius, and Tony Williams.
 As a finale, a third ensemble came onstage: Blythe, Jimmy Heath, Laws, Bobo, Richard Tee, Rodney Franklin, Eric Gale, John Lee and Gerry Brown.
 Although their set was limited to two selections, the assemblage was also well received.

 What followed was considered the highlight of the festival, the 25-member Cuban Percussion Ensemble.
 The entourage featured some of the biggest names in modern Cuban drumming, such as Tata Güines, Los Papines, Guillermo Barreto and Changuito, backed by pianist Frank Emilio and his quartet.

 After a percussion set, Cuba was treated to its first taste of rock 'n' roll by Stephen Stills.
 He performed a high-energy set that featured a band that included Bonnie Bramlett and Mike Finnigan.
-Stills gave a sampling of his various popular songs, and then jumped into the audience with his remote-control guitar and sang a salute to the audience entitled Cuba Al Fin.
+Stills gave a sampling of his various popular songs, and then jumped into the audience and sang a salute to the audience entitled Cuba Al Fin.

 Irakere then closed the show.
 The group was joined by Rodney Franklin, Richard Tee, John McLaughlin, Willie Bobo, Stan Getz, Jaco Pastorius and others, then bringing the evening's proceedings to an abrupt halt at 3 A.M.